No. 7 Kentucky tightens D, rallies to beat Florida 65-54

-GAINESVILLE, Fla. — Tyler Herro scored 19 points, including a dagger 3-pointer with about 3 minutes to play, and No. 7 Kentucky rallied from an 11-point deficit to beat Florida 65-54 on Saturday.
+Washington finished with 15 points and 12 rebounds, Tyler Herro knocked down a dagger 3-pointer with about 3 minutes remaining, and the No. 7 Wildcats rallied to beat Florida 65-54 on Saturday.

 Kentucky used a 14-0 run during a 5-minute span late in the second half to turn the game around.
 Herro came up big in the spurt, scoring five points and finding Keldon Johnson in the corner for a 3.

-Herro’s 3 made it 55-48.
-Florida fans soon started heading for the exits.
+Herro’s clutch shot from behind the arc made it 55-48 and sent Florida fans scrambling for the exits.
+Herro finished with 19 points and six boards.

+But it was the Wildcats’ defense that deserved more of the credit, with Washington leading the way.

+Kentucky started switching on every ball screen, preventing Florida from getting to the lane and forcing tough, long-range shots.
+The Gators made 9 of 33 shots in the second half, including just 1 of 9 from 3-point range, and scored a measly dozen points in the final 13:53.

 The Gators entered the game in desperate need of a resume-building victory.
 They ended the day looking more like an NIT team than an NCAA Tournament invitee.

 Herro made 6 of 8 shots, including 3 of 4 from 3-point range, and Washington was 6 of 13 from the floor.
-Washington was looking for his third straight 20-point, 10-rebound performance.
+Washington fell short of his third straight 20-point, 10-rebound performance — but ended up with his seventh double-double.

+“He’s built his own confidence,” Kentucky coach John Calipari said.
+“He’s taking control of games.
+He’s coaching players on the court.
+I’ve been waiting a year and a half for this.”

 The Gators looked like they might pull away early in the second half.
-They used a 9-0 run to build an 11-point lead in the opening 8 minutes.
+They used a 9-0 run to build an 11-point lead.
 Kevarrius Hayes was instrumental in the spurt, getting a putback, taking a charge and plucking an offensive rebound in three consecutive possessions.

 Kentucky went nearly 6 ½ minutes without a point, and turnovers were a big reason for the drought.